fmeirinhos/developer-test/README.md

 # Developer Technical Test

+## How to run it

+Install the required packages via:

+`pip install -r requirements.txt`

+### Running the CLI

+You can run the CLI via:

+`python give-me-the-odds.py`

+### Running the Web Application

+You can run the web application via:

+`python src/app.py`

+Read in the terminal on which URL you can find it.

+### Testing

+You can run the unit tests via:

+`python -m unittest discover tests`

+### Notes

+1. Since I do not know frontend, the website is super minimal!
+2. The CLI can be made an "executable" by `chmod +x give-me-the-odds.py`.
+This could have been made automatic with a `setup.py` but I thought that would be overkill
+3. The requirement that "the path [of routes_db] can be either absolute or relative to the location of the millennium-falcon.json file itself." is incompatible with security requirements of user-uploaded files.
+Since all databases were the same, the `universe.db` is located inside `/src`.
+This is quite reasonable since the universe should be constant.
+4. The code is OOP-free since I believe that such patterns are not necessary for this task.

 ## What are the odds?

 The Death Star - the Empire's ultimate weapon - is almost operational and is currently approaching the Endor planet.
 The countdown has started.